mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

 The following JSON document is not valid VS-JSON.
 It violates each of the rules above.
-That does not necessarily mean it's a bad
+That does not mean it's a bad
 representation design, just that it follows a different set of rules from "Very Simple JSON"
 ```JSON
 {